 - Watch for emails claiming to be from the Centers for Disease Control and Prevention (CDC) or experts saying that have information about the virus.
-For the most up-to-date information about the Coronavirus, visit the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO). - Ignore online offers for vaccinations.
-There currently are no vaccines, pills, potions, lotions, lozenges or other prescription or over-the-counter products available to treat or cure Coronavirus disease 2019 (COVID-19) online or in stores. - Do your homework when it comes to donations, whether through charities or crowdfunding sites.
+For the most up-to-date information about the Coronavirus, visit the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO). - Do your homework when it comes to donations, whether through charities or crowdfunding sites.
 Don't let anyone rush you into donating.
-If someone wants donations in cash, by gift card, or by wiring money, don't do it.
+If someone wants donations in cash, by gift card, or by wiring money, don't do it. - Check the signs of potential COVID-19 vaccine scams from the Federal Bureau of Investigation (FBI) - Avoid Coronavirus Scams Federal Trade Commission (FTC)